Vectors of matroids over tracts: Abstract

 \section{Abstract}

 We enrich Baker and Bowler's theory of matroids over tracts with notions of vectors and covectors.
-In the case of oriented matroids, these $F$-vectors and $F$-covectors coincide with the usual signed vectors and signed covectors.
+In the case of oriented matroids, these $F$-vectors and $F$-covectors coincide with the usual signed vectors and signed covectors, and in the case of ordinary matroids, they are essentially the unions of circuits resp. unions of cocircuits..
 In the case of matroids over a field $F$, the $F$-covector set resp.\ $F$-vector set of an $F$-matroid is a linear subspace of $F^E$ resp.\ its orthogonal complement.

 The theory of ``matroids with extra structure", including oriented matroids (\cite{BLSWZ}), valuated matroids (\cite{DW92}), and phased matroids (originally called ``complex matroids" in~\cite{AD}),\footnote{Since publishing~\cite{AD}, my coauthor and I have come to agree with commenters that the term ``complex matroids" used there was a poor choice, since it suggests matroids realizable over the complex numbers.} recently found a beautiful common description in a paper of Baker and Bowler (\cite{BB17}, see also \cite{BB16}) as {\em matroids over hyperfields}, and more generally, {\em matroids over tracts}.
 A hyperfield is similar to a field, but with addition being multivalued.
 A tract is a generalization of hyperfield that also encompasses partial fields and fuzzy rings.
 The concept of matroids over a tract generalizes the concept of linear subspaces of a vector space $F^n$ -- in fact, when $F$ is a field then an $F$-matroid corresponds exactly to a linear subspace of $F^n$.